-Ease of deployability: Each Micro Frontend has its own CI/CD pipeline, that builds, tests and deploys it all the way to production.
+Ease of deployability: Each Micro Frontend has its CI/CD pipeline, that builds, tests and deploys it to production.
 So it doesn’t matter if another team is working on a feature and has pushed a bug fix or if a cutover or refactoring is taking place.
-There should be no risks involved in pushing changes done on a Micro Frontend as long as there is only a single team that works on it.
+There should be no risks involved in pushing changes done on a Micro Frontend as long as there is only one team working on it.

 Team Collaboration and Ownership: The Scrum Guide says that "Optimal Development Team size is small enough to remain nimble and large enough to complete significant work within a Sprint”.
-Micro Frontends are perfect for multiple cross functional teams that can completely own a stack (Micro Frontend) of an application from UX to Database design.
-In case of an E-commerce site, the Product team and Payments team can concurrently work on the app without stepping on each other’s toes.
+Micro Frontends are perfect for multiple cross-functional teams that can completely own a stack (Micro Frontend) of an application from UX to Database design.
+In case of an E-commerce site, the Product team and the Payment team can concurrently work on the app without stepping on each other’s toes.

 Micro Frontend Integration Approaches

-There are a multitude of ways to implement Micro Frontends.
-It is recommended that any approach for this should take a Runtime integration route instead of a Build Time integration as the former has to re-compile and release on every single Micro Frontend in order to release any one of the Micro Frontend’s changes.
+There is a multitude of ways to implement Micro Frontends.
+It is recommended that any approach for this should take a Runtime integration route instead of a Build Time integration, as the former has to re-compile and release on every single Micro Frontend to release any one of the Micro Frontend’s changes.

 We shall learn some of the prominent approaches of Micro Frontends by building a simple Pet Store E-Commerce site.
-The site has the following aspects (or Micro-Apps if you will) - Home or Search, Cart, Checkout, Product and Contact Us.
+The site has the following aspects (or Microapps, if you will) - Home or Search, Cart, Checkout, Product, and Contact Us.
 We shall only be working on the Front-end aspect of the site.
-You can assume that each Micro-app has a microservice dedicated to it in the backend.
+You can assume that each Microapp has a microservice dedicated to it in the backend.
 You can view the project demo here and the code repository here.
-Each way of integration has a branch in the repo code which you can checkout to view.
+Each way of integration has a branch in the repo code that you can check out to view.